MENU

 Profile

-She has represented clients and assisted as junior counsel on matters before all levels of court in Alberta, and British Columbia’s Supreme Court.
-Amanda also has experience with various administrative tribunals and regulatory bodies, domestic and international arbitrations, and pre-trial mediations and dispute resolution processes.
+Amanda has represented clients and assisted on matters before all levels of court in British Columbia and Alberta.
+She also has experience with various administrative tribunals and regulatory bodies, domestic and international arbitrations, and pre-trial mediations and dispute resolution processes.

 News